syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Place-a-Checkbox-in-a-Header-Cell.md

 ---
 layout: post
-title: How to Place a Checkbox in a Header Cell
+title: How to Place a Checkbox in a Header Cell | WindowsForms | Syncfusion
 description: How to Place a Checkbox in a Header Cell
 platform: WindowsForms
 control: GridGrouping